 Accelerating the prototyping process for parts or sub-assemblies can reduce time-to-market, as well as project cost and risk.
 Prototyping helps ensure that the end-product meets design goals for manufacturability, reliability and performance.
 It also supports higher quality, lower development costs and faster product rollout by identifying design issues earlier in the process.

-Also called “reverse modeling,” reverse engineering is the process of using an existing manufactured part to create a CAD model; e.g., to create an enhanced version of a part.
-Outsourcing this process to experts with the latest tools and techniques can offer significant savings in both time and money, while yielding more accurate results.
+Also called “reverse modeling”, reverse engineering is the process of using an existing manufactured part to create a CAD model, like an enhanced version of a part for example.
+Outsourcing this process to experts with the latest tools and techniques can offer significant savings in both time and money, and yield more accurate results.

 Your business has unique support requirements.
 An outsourcer focused on your satisfaction and success can assist with order processing, order expediting/tracking, Requests for Quote processes, personalized project management, and coordination of prototyping/first piece activities.
 All these services, while they might not be “rocket science,” can cut lead times and improve speed-to-market.

 Top-tier suppliers can manage the replenishment of your stock, enabling you to optimize your purchasing, inventory and delivery costs.
-Your business can directly bvenefit from systems and services like:
+Your business can directly benefit from systems and services like:

 - Kanban - the automatic replenishment of stock based on signals you specify, so you never have excess inventory and never need worry about stock-outs.